Le Truc Blog 1.0.1

 Building on sand#

-Three years ago, we sat down at Zeix and looked honestly at our frontend projects.
+Three years ago, we sat down at Zeix and took a hard look at our frontend projects.
 What we saw made us uncomfortable.

 On one side were the legacy projects: jQuery, Bootstrap, IIFE modules, Vanilla JS.
-These had been perfectly reasonable choices at the time.
-But as features accumulated, components became entangled.
-Imperative wiring had quietly spread through the codebase until refactoring anything required understanding everything.
-The code worked, but it resisted change.
+All reasonable choices at the time.
+But as features piled up, components grew tangled.
+DOM updates were wired together by hand, and that wiring had quietly spread through the codebase until changing anything meant understanding everything.
+The code worked, but it fought back every time you tried to touch it.

 On the other side were the SPA projects: Angular, React, Vue.
-These had better separation of concerns — reactivity meant components stayed decoupled and updates were predictable.
-But there was a different kind of friction.
-Every two to three years, a major API overhaul.
-Patterns that had become second nature suddenly deprecated, replaced by something that required relearning the mental model from scratch.
-And components built for Vue couldn't be reused in a React project, sometimes not even across major versions of the same framework.
+Better in some ways — reactivity kept components decoupled and updates predictable.
+But there was a different problem.
+Every two to three years, a major overhaul.
+Patterns you knew cold were deprecated, replaced by something that required rebuilding your mental model from scratch.
+And components built for Vue could not be reused in a React project, sometimes not even across major versions of the same framework.

-Neither world felt sustainable.
-We build for clients who need their solutions to last five to ten years.
-Picking any of these paths meant accepting that a future storm — a framework pivot, an end of life, a paradigm shift — could sweep away the foundation and arrive at the worst possible moment.
+Neither felt like a foundation you could build on for the long term.
+We work with clients who need their software to last five to ten years.
+Any of these paths meant accepting that a future shift — a framework pivot, an end of life, a fundamental change in direction — could pull the rug out from under you at the worst possible moment.
 We were building on sand.

 What we tried#

-We weren't looking to build a new library.
+We were not trying to build a new library.
 We were looking for something that already existed.

 Web Components were the obvious starting point.
-A platform-native component model, no framework lock-in, works with any backend.
-We were optimistic.
-But once we dug in, two problems became clear.
+A component model built into the browser, no framework dependency, works with any backend.
+We were hopeful.
+But once we dug in, two problems showed up.
 First: no reactivity.
-Without it, we'd fall into the same trap as the jQuery era — components wired together imperatively, a tangle that grows silently until it's too expensive to unwind.
+Without it, we would fall back into the same trap as the jQuery era — components wired together imperatively, a mess that grows silently until it is too expensive to clean up.
 Second: the mainstream implementations (Lit, Stencil) relied on client-side rendering and Shadow DOM.
-A moderately complex application can easily have a thousand or more components on a single page.
-Client-side rendering at that scale hurts performance and time to interactive in ways that matter to real users.
+A moderately complex page can easily have hundreds or thousands of components.
+Rendering all of those on the client hurts performance and load time in ways that real users notice.

-We looked at the lighter-weight options too.
-HTMX and Alpine were appealing in spirit, but controlling interactivity by scattering HTML attributes across arbitrary elements doesn't give you component boundaries, and there's no compile-time type safety to catch integration mistakes early.
-WebC and Enhance were interesting experiments, but they required a JavaScript layer on the backend — a non-starter when your backends are PHP, Java, C#, or Python — and they didn't offer client-side reactivity anyway.
+We looked at lighter-weight options too.
+HTMX and Alpine were appealing in spirit, but controlling interactivity by scattering HTML attributes across arbitrary elements gives you no component boundaries, and there is no type safety to catch integration mistakes before they reach the browser.
+WebC and Enhance were interesting experiments, but they required a JavaScript layer on the server — a deal-breaker when your backends are PHP, Java, C#, or Python — and they did not offer client-side reactivity anyway.

-Meanwhile, SPA frameworks were pivoting to server-side rendering.
-When we finally worked through how React Server Components actually function, we understood the reasoning.
-But the solution felt like an ever more elaborate architecture to paper over a problem that had been introduced by the architecture itself.
+Meanwhile, SPA frameworks were moving toward server-side rendering.
+When we worked through how React Server Components actually function, we understood the reasoning.
+But it felt like an increasingly complicated architecture built to patch a problem that the architecture itself had introduced.

 The root cause#

-That last observation forced a more fundamental question: where does the problem actually come from?
+That last observation pushed us toward a more fundamental question: where does the problem actually come from?

-When we built sites with PHP and jQuery, we didn't have a double-data or double-template problem.
-The server rendered HTML correctly.
-The browser displayed it.
+When we built sites with PHP and jQuery, there was no double-data problem.
+The server rendered HTML.
+The browser showed it.
 JavaScript added interactivity where needed.
 That was it.
-The web platform did its job.

-The double-data problem — sending both a rendered HTML fragment and the JSON data required to re-render it — is not a property of web development in general.
-It's a consequence of a specific architectural choice: entangling client-side rendering with data flow.
-Once a framework takes over rendering on the client, it owns the component lifecycle, and now it needs to be able to re-render from scratch.
-JSON data and JS templates must travel to the browser.
-SSR becomes a workaround to get HTML on the initial load, while the framework re-takes control during hydration.
+The double-data problem — sending both an HTML fragment and the JSON data needed to re-render it — is not something inherent to web development.
+It is a consequence of a specific choice: letting the framework own rendering on the client.
+Once a framework does that, it also owns the component lifecycle, which means it needs to be able to re-render from scratch at any point.
+JSON and JavaScript templates have to travel to the browser.
+SSR becomes a workaround to get HTML on the first load while the framework takes back control during hydration.

-Vanilla JS doesn't have this problem.
-PHP didn't have this problem.
-The problem was introduced by SPA frameworks, and their proposed solutions — Server Components, islands, partial hydration — are attempts to claw back what was given up.
+Vanilla JS never had this problem.
+PHP never had this problem.
+SPA frameworks introduced it, and their solutions — Server Components, islands, partial hydration — are attempts to recover what was given up.

-We refused to accept the limitation as given.
-We went back to first principles.
+We did not want to accept that as the starting point.
+We went back to basics.

 The approach#

-The insight was simple, even if the implementation wasn't: separate rendering from data flow entirely.
-Let the server render HTML — correctly, once, with full access to your data, in whatever backend language your team uses.
-Let the browser display that HTML immediately.
-Then, and only then, let JavaScript wire up interactivity.
+The core idea was simple, even if building it was not: keep rendering and data flow separate.
+Let the server render HTML — once, correctly, with full access to your data, in whatever backend language you use.
+Let the browser show that HTML straight away.
+Then, and only then, let JavaScript wire up the interactive parts.

-This is what Le Truc does.
+That is what Le Truc does.
 It never re-renders.
-When a property changes, only the exact DOM nodes that depend on that property are touched — a text node gets new content, a class gets toggled, an attribute gets updated.
-The rest of the page is untouched.
+When a property changes, only the exact DOM nodes that depend on that property are updated — a text node gets new content, a class gets toggled, an attribute changes.
+Everything else is left alone.

 For components, we use the Web Components standard.
-Custom elements are genuinely portable: they work across frameworks and across projects, and they're defined by a W3C specification with long-term browser support.
-We add a thin reactive layer — a signal graph — that gives components the same kind of decoupled, predictable updates that drew us to SPA frameworks in the first place, without the rendering overhead and without the lock-in.
+Custom elements work across frameworks and projects, backed by a W3C specification with long-term browser support.
+We add a thin reactive layer — a signal graph — that gives components the same decoupled, predictable updates that made SPA frameworks attractive in the first place, without the rendering overhead and without the lock-in.

 From CodePen to 1.0#

-We started in early 2024 with a proof of concept in CodePen — a few hundred lines of JavaScript, no build tools, just enough to verify that the approach was feasible.
+We started in early 2024 with a proof of concept in CodePen — a few hundred lines of JavaScript, no build tools, just enough to check that the approach could work.
 The early version was clever.
-It used signals and worked — as long as developers handled errors externally and were comfortable with implicit type coercion.
+It used signals and it worked — as long as developers handled errors themselves and were okay with implicit type coercion.

-Clever turned out to be the wrong property to optimize for.
-We spent the following year making Le Truc less clever and more robust.
-Type safety became a central concern.
-The DOM is an external world: unlike a framework that controls the full component lifecycle, we had to infer types from selector strings, attribute values, and element queries that could return anything.
-Getting compile-time type inference to work — so that first('button') returns HTMLButtonElement and first('input[type="text"]') returns HTMLInputElement — required building a type-level CSS selector parser in TypeScript.
-It was not on the original roadmap.
+Clever turned out to be the wrong thing to aim for.
+We spent the following year making Le Truc less clever and more solid.
+Type safety became central.
+The DOM is an outside world: unlike a framework that controls the full component lifecycle, we had to infer types from selector strings, attribute values, and element queries that could return anything.
+Getting compile-time type inference to work — so that first('button') returns HTMLButtonElement and first('input[type="text"]') returns HTMLInputElement — meant building a type-level CSS selector parser in TypeScript.
+That was not on the original roadmap.
 It turned out to be worth it.

-We also separated the reactive primitives into their own library, @zeix/cause-effect, for a reason that still matters: if the TC39 signals proposal matures, or a faster signals implementation appears, we can swap the foundation without rewriting Le Truc.
+We also split the reactive primitives into their own library, @zeix/cause-effect, for a reason that still matters: if the TC39 signals proposal matures, or a faster signals implementation comes along, we can swap the foundation without rewriting Le Truc.

-One mechanism we're particularly proud of: pass().
-In most component models, sharing state between parent and child means prop drilling — passing values through a chain of components, each re-rendering on change.
-In Le Truc, when a parent passes a signal to a child Le Truc component, they share the same underlying signal node.
-There's no intermediate effect, no copying of values, no chain of renders.
+One mechanism we are particularly proud of: pass().
+In most component models, sharing state between parent and child means prop drilling — passing values down a chain of components, each re-rendering when something changes.
+In Le Truc, when a parent passes a signal to a child Le Truc component, they share the same underlying signal node directly.
+No intermediate effect, no copying values, no chain of renders.
 The child always has direct access to the current value, one hop away.
-The coordinating parent can be application-specific; the receiving component stays generic, with no knowledge of where its reactive value comes from.
+The parent can be specific to your application; the child stays generic, with no knowledge of where its reactive value comes from.

 What it looks like#